In this step you will enable the user to insert new data into the xDepartments table.

 Notice that fields in error are highlighted and error messages are displayed.

 b.
 Review the error messages.
-They are caused by field and file level validation rules in the Repository.
+They are caused by field and table level validation rules in the Repository.
 When the INSERT fails due to these repository errors, the program automatically returns to the last display.
 In a component, this means on a validation error, the program goes to the Endroutine statement.
 This behaviour controlled by the default VAL_ERROR(*LASTDIS) parameter on the INSERT command.

 c.
 Enter a Department Code of 1000 and press the Fetch button to retrieve an existing record.